smatechnologies/opcon-advanced-training/docs/Expressions Exercise 8.md

 #### Create the Jobs

-3. Create a NULL Job that contains is constained by three Time windows.
+3. Create a NULL Job that is constrained by three Time windows.
   * Use the ```[[FAKETIME]]``` Global Property that will allow us to manually update the Time.
   * Between ```2``` and ```5``` am
   * Between ```11``` am and ```2``` pm